 - Go to the Weekly report at the end of each week and group time entries by user to see if everyone filled their 40 hours/week quota.

-- Save a report with filters you frequently run so you don’t have to set filters each time you need a specific report.
+- Save a report with filters you frequently run by using the share report option, so you don’t have to set filters each time you need a specific report.

 - Export a report in CSV and import the CSV into a spreadsheet so you can apply conditional formatting to better analyze data.